-Note: This table shows the results of regressions for the exchange rate's effect on exports and imports decisions.
-Column (1) shows the first stage of the instrument for the posterior exchange rate for the sample of imports, as in Coibion et al. (2023).
-Column (2) shows the first stage for the sample of exporters.
-Column (3) displays results for the IV for log imports, while Column (4) displays results for the sample of importers that did not export in the baseline period.
-Column (5) shows results for imports among the sample of imports that were also exported in the baseline period, and Column (6) shows results for log exports.
+Note: This table shows the results of regressions 2 for the exchange rate's effect on exports and imports decisions.
+Column (1) displays results for the IV for log imports, while Column (2) displays results for the sample of importers that did not export in the baseline period.
+Column (3) shows results for imports among the sample of imports that were also exported in the baseline period, and Column (5) shows results for log exports.
 The independent variable is the log of the expected exchange rate.
-We include time fixed effects for the date when the firm was first surveyed.
+We include time fixed effects for the date when the firm was first surveyed, industry fixed effects and the exchange rate nowcast.
+We include Huber regression for the first stage and jacknife for the second stage.
 Robust standard errors are in parentheses.